seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     | *Figure 4:* Result of Cisco IOS events coming through port 5140 (with using the add-on). |

 ---
-* CASE 1.2 : *SC4S recognizes and automatically parses successfully but custom index will be used.*
+* CASE 1.2 : *SC4S recognizes and automatically parses successfully but a custom index will be used.*

-    In this scenario, let's assume we're attempting same Cisco IOS event as in CASE 1.1.
-In this scenario, let's assume we're attempting same Cisco IOS event as in CASE 1.1, but this time we will change default index for this event type.
+    In this scenario, let's assume we're attempting the same Cisco IOS event as in CASE 1.1.
+In this scenario, let's assume we're attempting the same Cisco IOS event as in CASE 1.1, but this time we will change the default index for this event type.

-    > *Note*: Please don't forget to create new index called as *cisco_test* or whatever you will use in this case.
-In this example, *cisco_test* index will be used.
+    > *Note*: Please don't forget to create a new index called *cisco_test* or whatever you will use in this case.
+In this example, the *cisco_test* index will be used.

     There is a file named *splunk_metadata.csv* located in the local/context directory, which we previously mapped to our local, during installation.
 This file is utilized for customizing simple fields for known vendors.
 Upon reviewing the documentation, it can be seen that a key such as *cisco_ios* is defined for Cisco IOS.
-If you can simple add below into *local/context/splunk_metadata.csv* file, SC4S will send events directly into the *cisco_test* index as in *Figure 5*.
+If you can simply add the below into the *local/context/splunk_metadata.csv* file, SC4S will send events directly into the *cisco_test* index as in *Figure 5*.

     ````
     # For splunk_metadata.csv